Are you fascinated with micro caravans Australia too? Or is it just me?!

 But today, I’m going as small as you can possibly go, and taking a look at micro caravans available here in Australia.

-Since this post is all about tiny caravans Australia, I’m only looking at those small caravans that are 3.96m (13ft) or shorter.
-Most of these are caravans under 1200 kgs, with a couple of caravans under 1000kg.
+Since this post is all about tiny caravans Australia, I’m only looking at those small caravans that are 3.96m (13ft) or shorter and under 1,800 kgs TARE.
 So they’re small and light.

 Micro Caravans | Australia